 1. Ace Hotel

-A modern hotel in an historic building – The gorgeous marble lobby dates from the early 1900’s, but this hotel’s vibe is sleek, contemporary, and urban.
+A modern hotel in a historic building – The gorgeous marble lobby dates from the early 1900s, but this hotel’s vibe is sleek, contemporary, and urban.
 Guest rooms and suites are cozy, with large windows and great views.
 There’s an indoor heated pool, fitness center, coin-op laundry, and a bistro-style restaurant that serves breakfast and dinner.
-Located in Seattle’s financial district, so don’t expect a lot of night life nearby but it’s easily walkable to all of downtown, with super easy access to buses and light rail.
+Located in Seattle’s financial district, so don’t expect a lot of nightlife nearby but it’s easily walkable to all of downtown, with super easy access to buses and light rail.
 The Pioneer Square transit station is one block away.

 5. Moore Hotel